-- During the coronavirus pandemic, all hospitals have been restricting visitors, but there are exceptions for a birthing partner during active labour and birth.
+- During the coronavirus pandemic, all hospitals have been restricting visitors, but there has always been an exception for a well birthing partner during active labour and birth.

 - Birth partners will be required to wear a mask or face covering when entering a hospital under new NHS guidance.

-- Every woman should be able to have one birth partner stay with her through labour and birth, unless the birth occurs under a general anaesthetic.
+- Every woman should be able to have at least one birth partner stay with her through labour and birth, unless the birth occurs under a general anaesthetic.

 - To help prevent spread of coronavirus to other women, their babies and key front-line healthcare staff, it is very important that you do not attend the maternity unit if you have any symptoms of coronavirus or have had any in the previous 7 days.

 - If you are unwell, protect your family and NHS staff, and stay at home.
 To prepare for this, women and their current birth partner(s) are being encouraged to think about an alternative birth partner(s), if required.
 This person does not need to be from the same household as you.